top of page

 In all criminal prosecutions, the accused shall enjoy the right to a speedy and public trial, by an impartial jury of the State and district wherein the crime shall have been committed; to be informed of the nature and cause of the accusation; to be confronted with the witnesses against him; to have compulsory process for obtaining witnesses in his favor; and to have the Assistance of Counsel for his defence.

 Gideon v.
-Wainwright (1963) required states to provide counsel to indigent defendants.
+Wainwright (1963) required states to provide counsel to indigent defendants in criminal cases.

 7th Ammendment